 The CISAR algorithm

-The Combined Inversion of Surface and Atmosphere pRoperties (CISAR) algorithm is an advanced mathematical method developed by Rayference for the joint retrieval of surface reflectance and aerosol properties from observations acquired by space-based imagers.
+The Combined Inversion of Surface and Atmosphere pRoperties (CISAR) algorithm is an advanced mathematical method developed by Rayference for the joint retrieval of surface reflectance and aerosol or cloud properties from observations acquired by space-based imagers.

 The CISAR algorithm relies on the FASTRE radiative transfer model that describes surface reflectance and atmospheric absorption/scattering processes.
 The lowest level represents the surface.
 The lower layer hosts the scattering particles (aerosols and clouds).
 Molecular scattering and absorption are also taking place in that layer which is radiatively coupled with the surface for both the single and the multiple scattering.
 The upper layer is only subject to molecular absorption (Govaerts and Luffarelli, 2018).